Legobot/legos.ctftime/README.md

 ### Top 10

-Displays the top ten teams and their curent ranking:
+Displays the top ten teams and their curent rankings:

 ```
 nick    | !ctftime top10